The Mews House Team

 Counsellor

 Through studying Psychology at University College London (BSc, MSc), Daisy pursued her interest in the human psyche from an academic perspective until her own experiences with addiction and eating disorders redirected her aspirations to the field of psychotherapy.
-After spending a year working as a Recovery Assistant at Start2Stop, she enrolled at The Metanoia Institute to train in Integrative Psychotherapy and joined the Mews House Team as a counsellor.
-She facilitates groups for The Mews House Day Care programme alongside her training as an eating disorders specialist.
+After spending a year working as a Recovery Assistant at Start2Stop, she enrolled at The Metanoia Institute to train in Integrative Psychotherapy.
+Since she joined the Mews House team as a 121 counsellor and group facilitator, Daisy has also become a certified eating disorder practitioner (National Centre for Eating Disorders).

-Daisy is also proficient in British Sign Language.
+Daisy is proficient in British Sign Language.
 She is passionate about helping others find their voice and a means to communicate with the world when struggling with isolating conditions such as social anxiety, ASD and post-traumatic stress.
-She spends most of her spare time figure-skating, an activity she re-engaged with when she first entered recovery.
+She spends most of her spare time figure-skating and ice dancing, activities she re-engaged with when she first entered recovery.

 Fi Mackenzie